HDStat/Laplace-HDC/README.md

 # Laplace-HDC

-This project is corresponding to the paper [Laplace-HDC: Understanding the geometry of binary hyperdimensional computing](https://doi.org/10.48550/arXiv.2404.10759).
+This project corresponds to the paper [Laplace-HDC: Understanding the geometry of binary hyperdimensional computing](https://doi.org/10.48550/arXiv.2404.10759).

-A basic plain example is provided in the file "*basic_example.ipynb*"
+A basic example is provided in the file "*basic_example.ipynb*"

 ## Instructions
 **Prerequisite Python Libraries**: